TypeCellOS/BlockNote/packages/website/docs/docs/converting-blocks.md

 Some features of blocks can't be represented using Markdown, such as block color or text alignment, so some information is lost from the conversion:

-1. All block structure is removed, only type and content are kept.
-2. All blocks, except ones inside list items, are no longer nested since Markdown doesn't support nesting for them.
+1. All blocks, except ones inside list items, are no longer nested since Markdown doesn't support nesting for them.
-3. Underline, text color, and background color styles are removed as Markdown doesn't support them.
+2. Underline, text color, and background color styles are removed as Markdown doesn't support them.

 **Example**